lehigh-university-libraries/islandora_access/README.md

 - `field_model` - entity reference to a term entity
   - The term entity then needs `field_external_uri` to identify collection nodes
 - `field_administrator` - entity reference to a user entity
-  - this field is what assigns editors to nodes and their children
+  - This field is what assigns editors to nodes and their children

 One optional field on media to also have media access controlled by this module: